Pleasant Valley Community School District

-The Pleasant Valley Community School District (PVCSD) is a rural public school district headquartered in Riverdale, Iowa, near Bettendorf.
+The Pleasant Valley Community School District (PVCSD) is a suburban public school district headquartered in Riverdale, Iowa, near Bettendorf.
 The district spans areas of Scott County, including Riverdale, eastern Bettendorf, Pleasant Valley, LeClaire, and Panorama Park.
+It also includes the Argo census-designated place.

 School board members are elected from seven director districts, five within Bettendorf's city limits and two others serving LeClaire-area residents.
 The board meets twice monthly at the district's administrative center.

 The high school has one of the largest bands in the state of Iowa, with more than 300 members.

 The school district is accredited by the North Central Association of Colleges and Schools and the Iowa Department of Education.